ekline-io/ekline-kubernetes-website/content/en/docs/reference/instrumentation/slis.md

 With SLI metrics enabled, each Kubernetes component exposes two metrics, labeled per healthcheck:

-- a gauge (which represents the current state of the healthcheck)
+- a gage (which represents the current state of the healthcheck)
 - a counter (which records the cumulative counts observed for each healthcheck state)

 You can use the metric information to calculate per-component availability statistics.